MCruces-fz/TRAGALDABAS-alarm/README.md

 > > **bot_groupID** = `*****`

 ## How To:
-This is a little documentation to us this bot
+This is a little documentation to use this bot

 ### Start using it: